GENEROUS PAGEANT CONTRIBUTORS FOR 2022

 Without the support and generosity of the following individuals, the Miss Czech-Slovak US Pageant would not exist.
 This colorful and entertaining national ethnic event stems from donations and sponsorships.
-This year we celebrate the 34th pageant and anticipate a strong and exciting competition.
-We have eight (8) outstanding contestants vying to be Miss Czech-Slovak US 2021-22.
+This year we celebrate the 35th pageant and anticipate a strong and exciting competition.
+We have seven (7) outstanding contestants vying to be Miss Czech-Slovak US 2022-23.
 In addition, to the numerous hours volunteered by the pageant committee, the following donors have generously contributed to the Miss Czech-Slovak US pageant.

-The pageant contestants stay at the historic Wilber Hotel for three days.
-Each sponsor contributes $250 towards the cost of a room.
-This year’s rooms are provided by: T.J.
-Sokol Hall, Doris Ourecky, Czech Language Foundation, Miss Czech-Slovak Minnesota Board of Directors, the Nebraska Czechs, Inc., Czech Heritage Society of Texas, the Oklahoma Czechs Inc., the Wharton County Czech Heritage Society of Texas, the Miss Missouri Czech-Slovak Organization, Czech Heritage Foundation of Cedar Rapids and the Czech Slavnosti.
+The pageant contestants stay at the historic Hotel Wilber for three days.
+Each room sponsor contributes $250 towards the cost of the pageant weekend housing.
+This year’s rooms are supported by: T.J.
+Sokol Hall, Czech Language Foundation, Miss Czech-Slovak Minnesota Board of Directors, the Nebraska Czechs, Inc., Czech Heritage Society of Texas, the Oklahoma Czechs Inc., the Wharton County Czech Heritage Society of Texas, the Miss Missouri Czech-Slovak Organization, Wilber Care Center, KJZT Family Life, Tabor Chamber of Commerce and the Czech Slavnosti.

 The pageant would also like to thank the following award sponsors.
 The late John and Lois Fiala of Lincoln, NE sponsor the Grand Talent Award which includes a $750 scholarship and Bohemian Crystal and a $500 scholarship and Bohemian Crystal for the Talent Runner-Up.
-Tim and Lisa “Karpisek” Messman of Unionville, MO donated $2000 to the pageant in memory of Lillie Vesely, Richard Karpisek, and Kathy Kubicek.
-A portion of this donation supports the Kroj award winners.
-Both the Americanized and Authentic Kroj awards winners receive a $500 scholarship and Bohemian Crystal.
-A special Czech/Slovak gift will be presented to the Oratory Winner donated by Dr. Cecelia Rokusek, Slovak Honorary Consul of Florida, in memory of her mother Alicia “Fiala” Rokusek.
-The oratory winner will receive also receive a $250 cash prize donated by Candyce Vana Ingwersen.
+Tim and Lisa “Karpisek” Messman of Unionville, MO support the Kroj category awards in memory of Lillie Vesely, Richard Karpisek, and Kathy Kubicek.
+Kroj awards include individuals awards for Accuracy and Knowledge which receive a $500 scholarship and garnets and awards for Family Story and Poise which will receive a $250 scholarship.
+A special Czech/Slovak gift will be presented to the Oratory Winner donated by Dr. Cecilia Rokusek, Slovak Honorary Consul of Florida, in memory of her mother Alicia “Fiala” Rokusek.
+The oratory winner will receive also receive a $250 cash scholarship donated by Candyce Vana Ingwersen.
 The John & Lois Fiala Spirit Award recognizes the contestant who best exemplifies the spirit of the Czech/Slovak Heritage.
 A $250 cash scholarship and Bohemian Crystal will be presented to this award winner sponsored by John S. Fiala on behalf of John and Lois’ grandchildren Adele, Lisa, John S, and Chris Fiala.
 TJ Sokol Hall of Wilber donates a $100 cash prize and Bohemian Crystal to the contestant with the best Sokol Routine Talent along with a $75 cash prize and Bohemian Crystal for the Sokol Runner-Up Award.
-Doris Ourecky of Wilber generously donated $1000 to the pageant fund.
+Doris Ourecky of Wilber generously donated $1000 to the pageant.

 The pageant would like to thank Candyce Vana Ingwersen, Esq.
 (1988 Nebraska Czech-Slovak Queen) and the Vana Family for her donation of $1,000 to the Miss Czech-Slovak US Pageant and Alumnae Association.
 Ms. Ingwersen dedicates her gift in memory of Emil and Betty (Sukovaty) Vana.
 A portion of Ms. Ingewesen’s donation supports the Oratory Award.